DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 <p>
 <div style="display: flex; align-items: center;">
   <div style="padding-right: 15px;">
 <p>A flashing black and white 20x20 checkerboard with a red circle in the center is shown for the duration of the task (trial counts of 60 Checkerboard A and 60 Checkerboard B for a total of 120).
-The task elicits a VEP response in the occipital area (Oz), consisting of the, N1 (first negative peak), P1 (first positive peak), and N2 (second negative peak) components.
+The task elicits a VEP response in the occipital area (Oz), consisting of N1 (first negative peak), P1 (first positive peak), and N2 (second negative peak) components.
 See <a href="https://doi.org/10.1016/j.dcn.2024.101447">Fox et al. 2024</a> for more information about the VEP task the <a href="https://hbcdstudy.org/wp-content/uploads/2023/06/EEG-Parameters.pdf">HBCD Study Protocols - EEG</a> for additional details.</p>
   </div>
     <img src="images/eeg-vep-checkerboard.png" alt="EEG Face Task" width="25%" height="auto">
 </div></p>